jbg/terraform-provider-jks/README.md

-# Terraform Provider JKS Trust Store Generator
+# Terraform provider for producing JKS stores

 Run the following command to build the provider